Fix: no Go 1.15 binary for darwin/arm64 on Apple M1

 go version go1.15 darwin/amd64

-Below are the steps detailing how I found it.
+Below are the steps showing how this was found.

-I have a MacBook Pro with an M1 chip and arm64 architecture:
+I have a MacBook Pro with an M1 chip (arm64):

 $ uname -m